Share the love!

 It’s kind of wild that something like this just randomly exists in the middle of the city, but that’s part of what makes Croatia as a whole so cool to visit.
 Forts, city walls, and palace ruins are just THERE for you to enjoy as you’re exploring the old and new.

 Take some time to wander through its stone alleyways and impressive courtyards.
 You’ll stumble upon centuries-old ruins, underground cellars, and striking landmarks like the Cathedral of Saint Domnius – a Catholic cathedral named after the patron saint of Split.
 On the right side of the cathedral is a sphinx statue, which Emperor Diocletian brought to his palace from Egypt.
-He incorporated the sphinx to mimic the Egyptian custom of using sphinxes to guard temples and tombs.

 The palace is surrounded by facade walls which contain 4 gates that are entryways into the palace.
 IMO, these gates make for a great photo op.